Upgrade Arc resource bridge

 The upgrade process deploys a new resource bridge using the reserved appliance VM IP (k8snodeippoolend IP, VM IP 2).
 Once the new resource bridge is up, it becomes the active resource bridge.
 The old resource bridge is deleted, and its appliance VM IP (k8dsnodeippoolstart, VM IP 1) becomes the new reserved appliance VM IP that will be used in the next upgrade.

-Deploying a new resource bridge consists of downloading the appliance image (~3.5 GB) from the cloud, using the image to deploy a new appliance VM, verifying the new resource bridge is running, connecting it to Azure, deleting the old appliance VM, and reserving the old IP to be used for a future upgrade.
+Deploying a new resource bridge is a process consisting of several steps: downloading the appliance image (~3.5 GB) from the cloud, using the image to deploy a new appliance VM, verifying the new resource bridge is running, connecting it to Azure, deleting the old appliance VM, and reserving the old IP to be used for a future upgrade.

 Overall, the upgrade generally takes at least 30 minutes, depending on network speeds.
 A short intermittent downtime might happen during the handoff between the old Arc resource bridge to the new Arc resource bridge.
 Additional downtime can occur if prerequisites aren't met, or if a change in the network (DNS, firewall, proxy, etc.) impacts the Arc resource bridge's network connectivity.